 \end{figure*}

-The power consumption of the hip actuators in both exoskeletons had a high within-subject deviation, as shown in Figure \ref{Fig_Case02_Energy_Plot}, which can explain the absence of statistically significant differences between the actuators.
+The power consumption of the hip actuators in both exoskeletons had a high within-subject deviation, as shown in Figure \ref{Fig_Case02_Energy_Plot}, which might/may explain the absence of statistically significant differences between the actuators.
 Additionally, the metabolic rate of subjects assisted with the monoarticular and biarticular devices had no significant differences.
 However, the metabolic cost reduction caused a significant difference between the metabolic expenditure of unassisted and assisted subjects, as represented in Figure \ref{Fig_Case02_Energy_Plot}.

 Despite the large variation between the devices' power consumption and the absence of significant difference among their actuators, employing the modified augmentation factor indicates the different performance of the monoarticular and biarticular exoskeletons delivering assistance to the subjects.
 The selected devices had a different design in the actuators in which the biarticular device could provide maximum 50 and 60 N-m torque in the hip and knee actuators, respectively, while the maximum moments in the hip and knee actuators of the monoarticular device were 60 and 70 N-m, respectively.
-The computation of MAF under mentioned configurations of these two devices resulted in 1.57$\pm$0.72 and 0.42$\pm$0.85 W/kg for the biarticular and monoarticular devices, respectively, indicating the superior performance of the biarticular device similar to the first case.
-The performance of these two devices can also be discussed based on the Pareto front of devices under inertia and mass effect shown in Figure 17 in the paper.
+The computation of MAF under the mentioned configurations of these two devices resulted in 1.57$\pm$0.72 and 0.42$\pm$0.85 W/kg for the biarticular and monoarticular devices, respectively, indicating the superior performance of the biarticular device, similar to the first case.
+The performance of these two devices can also be discussed based on the Pareto front of devices under inertia and mass effect, as shown in Figure 17 in the paper.
 According to this analysis, the studied configuration of the monoarticular device became a non dominated solution in Pareto simulations under the inertial properties of devices, while the chosen biarticular device could maintain its efficiency under the negative effect of its inertial properties on the metabolic rate of subjects.
-This analogy between the Pareto front with devices inertial properties effect consideration and MAF can also confirm the extension of the augmentation factor.\\
+This analogy between the Pareto front under the effect of the inertial properties of the devices and MAF can also confirm the extension of the augmentation factor.\\

-The analysis of moment profiles of assistive devices in the {\it noload} condition shows that the differences between these two devices were similar to the difference of biarticular and monoarticular devices in the {\it loaded} circumstance, which is represented in Figure \ref{Fig_Case02_Torque_Power_Profiles}.
-Nevertheless, the variations of moment generated by muscles of the assisted subjects were negligible in {\it noload} condition (Figure \ref{Fig_Case02_RMSE}), which signals similar muscular activation of subjects assisted with these two exoskeletons.
+The analysis of moment profiles of assistive devices in the {\it noload} condition shows that the differences between these two devices were similar to the difference between biarticular and monoarticular devices in the {\it loaded} circumstance, which is represented in Figure \ref{Fig_Case02_Torque_Power_Profiles}.
+Nevertheless, the variations of moment generated by muscles of the assisted subjects were negligible in the {\it noload} condition (Figure \ref{Fig_Case02_RMSE}), which signals similar muscular activation of subjects assisted by these two exoskeletons.
 Unlike the moment profiles, the devices' power profiles were different in the {\it noload} condition.
-It can be seen from the power profiles that the devices followed remarkably different trajectories during a gait cycle to deliver assistance to the subjects and these profiles in the hip actuators, similar to the knee actuators, had the highest contrast during the pre-swing phase, according to their RMS error, as shown in Figure \ref{Fig_Case02_RMSE}.\\
+It can be seen from the power profiles that the devices followed remarkably different trajectories during a gait cycle to deliver assistance to the subjects and these profiles in the hip actuators, similar to those in the knee actuators, had the highest contrast during the pre-swing phase, according to their RMS error, as shown in Figure \ref{Fig_Case02_RMSE}.\\

-Studying specific optimal monoarticular and biarticular exoskeletons in two load conditions, chosen from the Pareto fronts, shows that even though the devices had practically the same performance in the optimal trade-off between the device total power consumption and metabolic cost reduction curves, their provided moment during a gait cycle had considerable differences, which could cause a different effect on the muscular activation of assisted subjects as well.
+Studying specific optimal monoarticular and biarticular exoskeletons in two load conditions, chosen from the Pareto fronts, shows that even though the devices had practically the same performance in the optimal trade-off between the device total power consumption and metabolic cost reduction curves, their provided moments during a gait cycle had considerable differences, which could cause a different effect on the muscular activation of assisted subjects as well.
 These two case studies also show that the power profiles of monoarticular and biarticular devices are considerably different, while they have a similar total power consumption.\\